jvkec/yc-startups-web-scraper/README.md

 # YC Startups Web Scraper

 This script scrapes detailed information about startups listed on Y Combinator’s website.
+It caps at 1000 of the most popular companies.

+NOTE: You can actually get most of the information on the page of companies using the public Algolia API.
+The 1000 company cap is still in place, however.

 ## Features